 Canker Sores Facts You Didn’t Know

 Ever had to deal with excruciating pain from small, open, shallow lesions in your mouth?
 Seemingly harmless until you take a gulp of your favorite orange juice, and you wish that time would stop?
 These small white sores are known as canker sores, commonly confused with cold sores.
 Unlike their counterpart, however, canker sores only develop inside the mouth.
-If you want healthy teeth, reach out.

 Here are 9 interesting facts about canker sores that you didn’t know: